RedisLabs/redislabs-docs/content/rc/api/how-to/using-curl.md

 ![swagger-closed-lock](/images/rv/api/swagger-closed-lock.png)

-### Calling API operations
+### Making API requests

-After you complete the authorization in the Swagger UI, execute an API operation:
+After you complete the authorization in the Swagger UI, you can make an API request:

 1. Open an action category and select an API operation.